How FITT Is Your Studio Marketing? A Professional Approach.

 As fitness professionals, we’ve all heard of the F.I.T.T. principle.
-It consists of four variables that can each have a significant impact on the results and benefits people experience from exercise.
+It consists of four variables that can each have a significant impact on the results of your studio marketing efforts and benefits your clients' experience from exercise.

 If any one of these variables is not optimized, an individual’s results will suffer to some degree.